Egypt releases prominent photojournalist after 5-year term

 Amnesty International called such measures "outrageous" and said they "should be lifted immediately."

-"Mahmoud Abou Zeid has been the victim of an appalling injustice and the authorities must offer full reparation for this outrageous violation of his human rights," said Amnesty's Najia Bounaim.
+"Mahmoud Abou Zaid has been the victim of an appalling injustice and the authorities must offer full reparation for this outrageous violation of his human rights," said Amnesty's Najia Bounaim.

 Despite the restrictions, Shawkan said he would continue working as a photojournalist.